It is possible to stop a winding up petition being served against your business if you act quickly.

 Do not panic.
 Many believe that a winding up petition is the end of a company.
-However, there are lots of options available to prevent your company from winding up.
+However, there are options available to prevent your company from winding up.

 It is always best to seek expert advice from an insolvency practitioner (IP) to ensure everything goes smoothly.
 Try to do this as early as possible so they can assess your situation and act accordingly.

 How to prevent a winding up petition becoming a winding up order

 There are several options available to you throughout the winding up process.
 However, the method you use to stop a winding up petition depends on where you are in these proceedings.
 We’ll outline them here: